simonem/PhD_Thesis/results.md

 WATCHiT has been used to capture data in order to feed technology assisted debriefings thanks to the integration with the CroMAR and Trainer app, as described in P2.
 A new prototype and summative evaluation for the tool is described in P6.

-*Relation to research questions:* The paper covers aspects of RQ1 “How sensor-based interfaces can enable pervasive and unobtrusive data collection at work?”
+*Relation to research questions:* The paper covers aspects of RQ1 “How computer interfaces can be designed to enable unobtrusive data collection during crisis work?”

 ## Paper 4